 SABINE PASS.
-Sabine Pass, the natural opening between Sabine Lake and the Gulf of Mexico, separates Jefferson County, Texas, and Calcasieu Parish, Louisiana, at the head of the Sabine-Neches Waterwayqv.
+Sabine Pass, the natural opening between Sabine Lake and the Gulf of Mexico, separates Jefferson County, Texas, and Calcasieu Parish, Louisiana, at the head of the Sabine-Neches Waterway.
 Sabine Pass was the site of the battle of Sabine Pass in 1863.
 Federal efforts to improve navigation across the bar that once blocked the entrance of deepwater vessels to the Sabine River began during the 1870s.
 In 1979 well over seventy-five million tons of cargo passed through the Sabine Pass jetties, which extended nearly three miles into the Gulf.
 The Sabine Pass lighthouse, built in 1856, is located in southwestern Cameron Parish, Louisiana, at the mouth of the Sabine River.

 W. T. Block, A History of Jefferson County, Texas, from Wilderness to Reconstruction (M.A. thesis, Lamar University, 1974; Nederland, Texas: Nederland Publishing, 1976).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Robert Wooster, "SABINE PASS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/rrs01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Robert Wooster, "SABINE PASS," accessed July 10, 2020, http://www.tshaonline.org/handbook/online/articles/rrs01.

 Uploaded on June 15, 2010.
 Modified on February 11, 2019.
 Published by the Texas State Historical Association.